yantao0527/upwork-cases/ai_agents/README.md

 ## Installation

-To install the application, please clone this repository and install the requirements:
+To install the application, please clone this repository and create MakeEnv.mk file that copy from MakeEnv.example and install the requirements:
 ```
 make install
 ```